Sun, sand and surf! You can enjoy all three, close to home this summer. So grab some sunscreen and hit up one of these sunny Hamilton beaches.

 With more than 93 hectares, Confederation Beach Park in the northeast part of the city, ticks a lot of boxes.

-If you enjoy beautiful scenery, gaze out over Lake Ontario at one of the park’s serene spots.
-If you’re the active type, you’ll find thrills with go-karts, mini golf and the popular Wild Waterworks.
+If you enjoy beautiful scenery, gaze out over Lake Ontario.
+If you’re travelling with kids, you’ll find thrills with laser-tag, batting cages and mini golf at Adventure Village.
+Then cool off at the lakefront Lakeland Centre swimming pool.

 And there’s nothing like the Lakeland Centre’s swimming pool on a summer’s day.